girlgloria/code-is-female/README.md

 ## About

-This is a simple project read me
+This is a simple project read me.

+Playing with the ream file